minecraftforum/rules-archive/rules/global/rules.markdown

 ### Permanent Bans

-Permanent bans are never automatically issued, they are reserved for users that we believed to be detrimental to the minecraftforum.net community.
+Permanent bans are never automatically issued, they are reserved for members that we believed to be detrimental to the minecraftforum.net community.
-They are issued to users that continually break the rules and do not provide any value to the community.
+They are issued to members that continually break the rules and do not provide any value to the community.

 ## Help And Support